A Century of Portraits: A Visual Historical Record of American High School Yearbooks: Mining the Visual Historical Record

 The simplest visual-data summarization technique of facial composites dates back to the 1870s and is attributed to Sir Francis Galton~\cite{galton}.
 Here we use this technique to organize the portraits chronologically.
-Figure~\ref{fig:decade_averages_teaser} (first page) displays the pixel-mean of photographs of male and female students for each decade from the 1900s to the 2010s.
+Figure~\ref{fig:decade_averages_teaser} (first page) displays the pixel-mean of images of male and female students for each decade in our data.
 These average images showcase the main modes of the popular fashions in each time period.

-We can further examine each decade in more detail by asking what are the representative and visually discriminative features of that decade.
-These are the things that make us immediately recognize a particular style as ``20s" or ``60s", for example, and allow humans to effortlessly guess the decade in which a portrait was taken.
-They are also the things that are usually hard to put into writing and require a visual aid when describing; this makes them excellent candidates for data-driven methods.

-We find the most representative women's styles in hair and facial accessories for each decade using a discriminative mode seeking algorithm~\cite{doersch2013mid} on yearbook portraits cropped to contain only the face and hair.
-Since our portraits are aligned, we can treat them as a whole rather than look for mid-level representative patches as has been done in previous work~\cite{doersch2013mid, doersch2012what}.
-The output of the discriminative mode seeking algorithm is a set of detectors and their detected portraits that make up the visual clusters for each decade.
-We sort these clusters according to how discriminative they are, specifically, how many portraits they contain in the top 20 detections from the target decade versus other decades.
-In order to ensure a good visual coverage of the target decade, we remove clusters that include in their top 60 detections more than 6 portraits (10\%) that were already represented by a higher ranking cluster.